Carmencita (film): Production

 According to the Internet Movie Database, the film is 15.24 m in length.
 It was made in a 35 mm format with an aspect ratio of 1.33 : 1.
 The movie was intended to be displayed through means of a Kinetoscope.

 Current status

 Given the age of the film, its copyright has now expired and it is freely available on the internet to download.
 A copy is kept by the Library of Congress and can be viewed on their American Memory website.
 An alternative version, with additional footage shot around the same time, used to be found on Google Video.

 The film has also come to public attention as the first title listed on the Internet Movie Database.
-The website assigns each title an eight-digit code; Carmencitas index code is tt0000001, though it is not the oldest title listed on the site.
+The website assigns each title a seven-digit code; Carmencitas index code is tt0000001, though it is not the oldest title listed on the site.